Hans Brausewetter

 Hans Brausewetter (27 May 1899 – 29 April 1945) was a German stage and film actor of the silent era.
 He appeared in more than 130 films between 1922 and 1945.
 He appeared in the 1923 film The Treasure, which was directed by Georg Wilhelm Pabst.
-He was killed by a bomb blast in Berlin during the final days of the Second World War.
+Brausewetter died from injuries sustained in a bomb blast in Berlin during the final days of the Second World War.